srwiley/oksvg/README.md

 Example renderings of unedited open source SVG files by oksvg and rasterx are shown below.

 Thanks to [Freepik](http://www.freepik.com) from [Flaticon](https://www.flaticon.com/)
-Licensed by [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/) for the example shown here icons, and used as test icons in the testdata folder.
+Licensed by [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/) for the example icons shown below, and also used as test icons in the testdata folder.

 ![Jupiter](doc/jupiter.png)